dokastho/snprocess/README.md

 # TODO
 * [ ] move final rscripts to python
 * [ ] use tmp folder for files that arent used in index.html and qcplink.xyz
+* [ ] 1kg check if exists, otherwise download. use settings input flag to do qc on 1kg or not